-Quality Grade: Buy USDA Choice
+Quality Grade: Buy USDA Choice or Prime

 Many beef producers pay to have their meat graded for quality by the United States Department of Agriculture (USDA).
 The highest quality grade is USDA Prime.
 USDA Prime is the most tender, juicy, and flavorful beef, based on the degree of marbling (intramuscular fat) and degree of maturity (apparent age of the carcass) determined during the grading process.
 Only about 2% of beef produced in the United States is graded USDA Prime, making it a rare commodity that commands a high price.